RybergGroup/MushroomPhylogeny/README.md

 Note which model is the preferred one for each gene and what this model means in terms of parameters.

+An alternative to JModelTest is [IQ-TREE](http://www.iqtree.org/).
+IQ-TREE is a program for ML analysis, but can also do [modeltesting](http://www.iqtree.org/doc/Tutorial#choosing-the-right-substitution-model) similar to JModelTest.
+IQ-TREE prefer the phylip format (.phy), but should also accept fasta format.

 ## 6. Bayesian analysis